tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - TCRs from T cells that recognize the same pMHC epitope often share conserved sequence features, perhaps able to predict model epitope specificity
  - here, they study CD8<sup>+</sup> TCRs in mice and humans to study these conserved features as well as features differentiating them
  - **takehome: each epitope-specific repertoire studied had a clustered group of receptors with core sequence similarities plus a dispersed set of diverse "outlier" sequences, so some similar but some different sort of unhelpful**
+# Rechallenge of immune checkpoint inhibitors in a case with adverse events inducing myasthenia gravis
+ - ICI-induced myasthenia gravis (MG) irAE associated with germline variant in *SLC22A5* in thymoma case
 # Regulatory T cells suppress CD4<sup>+</sup> effector T cell activation by controlling protein synthesis
 ## Abstract
  - Tregs suppress CD4 effector T cells